For the past three plus decades, Benford Standley has worked to better the conditions faced by

 Sue Jane White, Director of the Governor's office on volunteer service."

-Your efforts in this critically important area are to be commended...please be assured
+youth.
+Your efforts in this critically important area are to be commended...please be

-that I will continue to do all I can to continue the federal responsibility in this area.
+assured that I will continue to do all I can to continue the federal responsibility in this

 Human Resources of the Texas House of Representatives in Austin last week.
-We are deeply
+We're deeply

 grateful for your contribution to our work...the committee solicits your continued co-